barduinor/box-workshop-python/workshops/search/search.md

 Although powerful, the search API was primarily designed to help users find content in Box, and may not be suited for all use cases:
 * Box is not a file system, so it doesn't have paths.
 * It is an indexed search, so it may take a few minutes for the content to be indexed.
-* It indexes names, description, tags, comments often giving unexpected results to developers.
+* It indexes names, description, tags, comments, and file content, often giving unexpected results to developers.